Get Started with GraalVM Native Image

 </plugin>

-tag.
-Note also that you can pass parameters to native-image
+Note that you can pass any command line option to native-image

 To build the executable file using the Maven profile, run: